susestudio/studio-help/200_create/213_howto/104_vmware-howtos.md

 # VMware Howtos

 Virtual machines in the VMware format are similar to disk images, but with special information which specifies memory and hard drive sizes.
 They do not include a swap partition as it is common practice to leave memory management to the hypervisor.
 The swap setting in SUSE Studio only applies to disk images.
 To use these images, simply open the file in VMware, VMware player, or VirtualBox.
 This set of howtos are specific to VMware machines.
 They are focused on changing some stuff after the image is built but usually after booting for the first time.

-## Note to VMware howtos

-* Virtual machines in the VMware format are similar to disk images, but with special information which specifies memory and hard drive sizes.
-* Note that Virtual Machine images built in SUSE Studio do NOT include a Swap space.
-It is a common practice to leave swap management up to the hypervisor.
-* To use these images, simply open the file in VMware, VMware player, or VirtualBox.
-* This set of howtos are specific to vmware machines.
-They are focused on changing some stuff after the image is build but usually after booting for the first time.
+* This will become a table of contents (this text will be scraped).
+{:toc}

 ## How to enable VMware Server, ESX, and ESXi support